Enhance protection and control cleaning costs with advanced antimicrobial coating technology

 - Destroys harmful microorganisms including SARS CoV-2

-- Highly durable – lasts up to three years
+- Highly durable – lasts at least three years

 - Near invisible – no change to look of space